Gertobin11/match2kidzgame/README.md

 ### Wireframes

 For my wireframes I used [Balsamiq](https://balsamiq.com/wireframes/desktop/?os=win&gclid=CjwKCAiAxp-ABhALEiwAXm6IyV8YHkGFytprKnOnoi0yGg7QpPzpo7NLGpkNpaKh5Z5ypPynFnNNEhoCKOMQAvD_BwE#).
-I uploaded my wireframes to my assets folder and you can view them [here](https://github.com/Gertobin11/match2kidzgame/blob/master/assets/wireframes/wireframes.pdf)
+I uploaded my wireframes to my assets folder and you can view them [here](https://github.com/Gertobin11/match2kidzgame/blob/master/assets/wireframes/wireframes.pdf).
+My layout hs changed quite a bit in development but the main change is changing the game from 16 cards to 12 cards because in the mobile version you had to scroll to be able t see cards and I thought that it wasnt user friendly.

 ## Features